Analysis | Three-quarters of Americans know only a few people who support the candidate they themselves oppose

 Anyway, Kael didn’t actually say that.
-And, perhaps more importantly to the subject at hand, that blindness about the opposition works both ways.
+And, perhaps more important to the subject at hand, that blindness about the opposition works both ways.

 Consider new data from Pew Research Center published on Friday.
 The pollsters asked Americans who they supported in the 2020 contest, Trump or former vice president Joe Biden, and then how many of their friends supported either the same candidate or the other.